 Base salary levels are reviewed annually based on individual performance, level of responsibility and competitive compensation levels for the Canadian market.
-Our practice is to target our pay levels at the 50th and 75th percentile for comparable positions within the market.
+The Corporation's practice is to target pay levels between the 50th and 75th percentile for comparable positions within the market.
 The objective of the base salary component is to provide fixed compensation that reflects the market value of the role and the skills and experience of the executive.

 Annual salary increases are effective at the beginning of each fiscal year.
-There was no recommended annual salary increase for July 1, 2009.
-This decision was based on the overall difficult trading conditions existing in the Canadian market for the Corporation's products, as well as benchmark data gathered and analyzed from the comparator group listed above, in the "Benchmarking" section.
-In previous years, the actual salary increases, if any, varied depending on individual performance ratings against the performance management process results, which include operational and strategic objectives, developmental goals and demonstration of company values.
+The recommended annual salary increase for July 1, 2010 was 3%, which is based on a survey of the Canadian market for executives in the comparator groups listed above, in the "Benchmarking" section.
+The actual salary increases, if any, vary depending on individual performance ratings against the performance management process results, which include operational and strategic objectives, development goals and demonstration of company values.
 These have been set and agreed at the beginning of each fiscal year.